ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 + horizontal (where $y != 0 $) --> linear equation ($y = m x + b$)
 + linear equation ($y = m x + b$) --> parabola ($y = "constant" * x^2 + C$)

-Unlike in derivatives, the integrals lead to the functions becoming more "complex".
-Their exponents are now being increased by 1.
+Unlike in derivatives, the integrals lead to the functions' exponent increasing by 1.

 When integrating a horizontal line, we obtain an linear equation.
 We go from the format of $y = x^0$ to the format of $y = x^1$, increasing our exponents by 1.